Dar es Salaam

 'Dar Express?'
 I asked.
 'You're sure this is the Dar Express because I only want that bus.'

 The lad behind the desk nodded and wrote out a ticket for Arusha.
-Thirty thousand shillings ($25/American) later I had my ticket for 7:00 the next morning on what I thought was the Dar Express.
-What a morning it turned out to be.
+Thirty thousand shillings later, twenty-five dollars American, I had my ticket for 7:00 the next morning on what I thought was the Dar Express.

 It was still dark when I took a taxi to the bus station at 6:30.
 Yes, a taxi to go 200 yards because it was deemed too dangerous to walk.
-I wasn't sure whether it was because of the atrociously potholed roads that you could fall into and cripple yourself for life, or muggers lurking in hideyholes, but for a dollar I took the ride because it also meant not having to drag my suitcase through the dust and dirt.
+I wasn't sure whether it was because of the atrociously potholed roads that you could fall into and cripple yourself for life, or muggers lurking in them, but for a dollar I took the ride because it also meant not having to drag my suitcase through the dust and dirt.

 'This isn't the bus I wanted!
 I want to go back to the office!
 There's no way I'm getting on this piece of shit!'

-I glanced through the windows of the bus as it continued to fill, with lackeys throwing more suitcases into the hold.
-Sweat mixed with dust poured down my face and I fought through the mob back to the office whereI'd bought my ticket.
+I watched as the bus continued to fill, with lackeys carelessly throwing more suitcases into the hold until it was full.
+Sweat mixed with dust poured down my face and I fought through the mob back to the office where I'd bought my ticket.
 I didn't recognize anyone in the office.

 'I was sold this ticket but it's not what I asked for.
 I want my money back, please.
 I didn't pay for this bus and it's already full.'